Campgrounds are first come, first served, except:

 Find a camping area

-The Santiam State Forest is closed due to damage from 2020 wildfires and windstorms.
-Check back here periodically for updates on the status of recreation sites in the Santiam.
+The Santiam State Forest largely remains closed in some areas due to damage from 2020 wildfires and windstorms.
+However, the ODF Recreation, Education, and Interpretation Program is continuing work to reopen all trails and facilities as quickly as possible.
+Check back here and view the table below for updates on the status of reopening recreation sites on the Santiam.
 Learn more about damage to the Santiam and ODF's vision for restoration.

 Type in the search box or filter for a particular state forest.
 View the state forestsland map.